Ionworks

 Battery degradation is a complex process driven by multiple interwoven mechanisms.
 In our previous post, we explored some of the key contributors to aging, including SEI growth, lithium plating, and mechanical degradation.
 In this article, we’ll take a closer look at SEI growth, one of the most fundamental yet still not fully understood processes affecting lithium-ion battery lifespan.

 The Solid Electrolyte Interphase (SEI) is a thin layer that forms on the surface of the negative electrode (anode) in lithium-ion batteries.
 A similar process occurs on the positive electrode, but it has received much less attention.
-The SEI results from electrolyte decomposition and is crucial during the first few charging cycles—a stage known as formation—but it continues evolving throughout the battery’s lifetime.
+The SEI results from electrolyte decomposition and is central during the first few charging cycles, a stage known as formation, but it continues evolving throughout the battery’s lifetime.
 This layer acts as a protective barrier, preventing further electrolyte breakdown while allowing lithium ions to pass through.

 A well-formed SEI is essential for stable battery performance: